bios62/notechws/labs/lab3.md

 ## Purpose of lab

-The prprose of this lab is to enable ORDS API.
+The purprose of this lab is to enable ORDS API.
-The lab will create the follwoing API
+The lab will create the following API:

 `POST /wsapi/tempkmh`    insert into logdata, payload: `'{kmh:<current speed>,"temp":<current temp>}'`
 `POST /wsapi/temp`    insert into logdata, payload: `'{"temp":<current temp>}'`, the API adds latest value from current_speed as defautl value for kmh